top of page

 • Laboratory & cleanroom environments

-These systems are typically constructed from thermoplastic materials with smooth internal surfaces, excellent chemical resistance, and zero-leach characteristics.
+These systems are constructed from thermoplastic materials with smooth internal surfaces, excellent chemical resistance, and zero-leach characteristics.

 Why Thermoplastics for High Purity?